What is Vince Offer's Net Worth?

 Offer's career began in 1999 when he directed and appeared in "The Underground Comedy Movie."
 The film received negative reviews, and few copies managed to sell, although Vince later claimed that he sold a total of 100,000 copies.
 He then attempted to market the film further via infomercials.
 Several lawsuits followed as a result of this film, and Offer was also forced to declare bankruptcy in 2002 due to the risks he had taken to produce the film.
 He also chose to use the proceeds from the 100,000 copies he sold to sue the Church of Scientology, having previously been a member of that particular religion.

-Prior to directing "The Underground Comedy Movie," Vince had experienced success as a vegetable chopper salesman.
-After the limited financial success of the film and the lawsuits that followed, Offer went back to this line of work.
+Prior to directing "The Underground Comedy Movie," Vince earned money selling a vegetable chopper at flea markets that he called the "Slap Chop."
+After the limited financial success of the film and the lawsuits that followed, Offer went back to flea markets.
 In 2006, he started marketing a product that he had seen in various flea markets, which has subsequently become known as "ShamWow!"
-In preparation for his marketing efforts, Vince traveled to Germany to view the product's manufacturing process.
+He would buy chamois cloths in bundles of three for 50 cents and market them in packs of eight for $19.995.
+Vince traveled to Germany to view the product's manufacturing process.
 This visit was later incorporated into his infomercial.

 The infomercial, which would later make Vince famous, was filmed on a shoestring budget of $20,000 in 2007.
 Critics immediately praised Offer for his natural sales instincts.
 Although he was compared to Billy Mays, observers also noted that he was less upbeat and more abrasive, a fact that many believed made Offer more appealing to a modern audience.